Books for 5th Graders

 The Mysterious Benedict Society by Trenton Lee Stewart

 Four children are selected for a mission that requires them to go undercover at the Learning Institute for the Very Enlightened.
 (Part of the Mysterious Benedict Society series)

 One Crazy Summer by Rita Williams-Garcia

-In 1968, Delphine and her sisters travel to California to visit their mother they hardly know, only to find out their mom is too busy and wants them to attend Black Panther summer camp.
+In 1968, Delphine and her sisters travel to visit the mother they hardly know, only to find out she wants them to attend Black Panther summer camp.

 Wolf Hollow by Lauren Wolk

 Annabelle must learn to stand up for what’s right in the face of a new bully who targets people she cares about.

 J Graphic Novels

 When her best friend goes to soccer camp over the summer, Bina finds an unlikely companion in his older sister, Charlie.